-Herewith a few thoughts and ideas about a helpful ‘thinking skill’ to put into practice if we’re thinking our way into trouble more often than is good for us: changing our relationship with our thoughts.
+Herewith a few thoughts and ideas about a helpful ‘thinking skill’ to put into practice if we’re thinking our way into trouble more often than is good for us: change your relationship with your thoughts and thereby learn how to manage your thoughts and your mind.

 What to do if we find ourselves thinking in unhelpful, negative ways, catastrophising, beating ourselves up, obsessing over things we have no control over, having anxious thoughts more often than we’d like, part-time or full-time?
 If it is a regular occurrence, or a recurring theme – “I always get it wrong”; “I’m no good”; “Others are better than me”; “I don’t like myself”; “I’m useless”; “Things are going to go wrong for me”; “I can never achieve” and so on – changing your relationship with your thoughts is a great way of ‘turning the volume down’, getting some distance from worrisome thoughts, and getting some control over how we might be feeling as a result of this kind of thinking.